insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamics Business Central/2021-12-11-generic-nav2015-extension.md

 ## Changes in Sales Order Page

 a) We have added our Extension page `AEC Order Header Details` (33064476) as a part type with name `WebOrder Header Details`.
    Click on Property button and the weborder header details window appears.
-Page AEC Order Header Details SubPageLink field is `OrderNo` and base page SubPageLink field is `No.`
+Page AEC Order Header Details lists SubPageLink field as `OrderNo` and base page SubPageLink field as `No.`

 ![manualchange-salesorder](/staticfiles/connectors/media/application-connector/navextension/manualchange-salesorder.png)